jwabbott/flashcard-builder/README.md

 # Flashcard Builder

-A Python tool that generates printable double-sided flashcards from a student information CSV file and a folder of headshot images.
+A Python-based tool that generates printable flashcards from a student information CSV file and a folder of headshot images.

 **By Joshua W. Abbott**